COCISD Social Media Guidelines for Staff

 - Coldspring-Oakhurst CISD YouTube Channel

 Additional social media accounts may be considered as needed in the future.
-The main District social media accounts are managed by the Public Relations/Communications office.
+Approved social media accounts are managed by the administrators listed on the Social Media Request Form.

 District presence on any social media site, including school-related accounts such as clubs, teams, field trips, courses, or other sites associated with the District or a District school must be authorized by the Superintendent or PR/Communications office.
 Any sites, accounts, or pages existing absent prior authorization will be subject to review, editing, and removal.
 As appropriate, a recommendation for disciplinary action may result.